too-mauro/Better-Budget/README.md

 ACCESS_TOKEN_SECRET='(access token hash string here)' REFRESH_TOKEN_SECRET='(refresh token hash string here)'
 ```
 (For the latter two, the values can be anything you'd like.
 However, it's recommended to use a random 64-character hash string for security.
 In a terminal, enter `node` in the window.
+Then, enter the following command:

+`require("crypto").createHash('sha256').digest('hex').toString()`

-Then, enter the following command: `require("crypto").createHash('sha256').digest('hex').toString()`, which will generate a 64-character hashed string.
+That will generate a 64-character hashed string.
 Run it once for each token secret you'd like to use, and copy-paste the different strings into each of the fields in the '.env' file.
 Exit the Node command line with '.exit', then save and close the '.env' file.)

 Finally, type `node server.js` in the terminal, which will start listening for the front-end server on either the designated port from the '.env' file or on port 3000.